-Virtual humans play a pivotal role in a wide range of social virtual environments, and a remarkable body of research on the visualization of avatars and agents highlights the impact of virtual humans' visual characteristics contributing to a user's individual VR experience.
-Our work aligns with current theories and models, emphasizing the role of congruence and plausibility in influencing users' XR experiences and effects, by focusing on the intricate dynamics emerging from (in)congruent styles of a group of virtual humans, including multiple co-located others (agents), and one's digital self-representation (avatar).
-Our results underscore the potential advantages of using realistic virtual humans in social virtual environments.
-As self-avatars, they can enhance users' sense of owning and identification with the avatar, and as virtual others, they elevate the subjective experience of being together in the virtual environment.
-Incongruencies in style did not significantly affect the perceived plausibility of virtual others' appearance and behavior; however, for participants embodying stylized self-avatars, being together with realistic virtual others led to lower ratings of self-location and self-identification.
-Hence, we assume that co-located realistic virtual humans, incongruent with a self-avatar of lower realism, can also hinder the feeling of being inside, and identifying with a virtual body.
+Virtual humans play a pivotal role in a wide range of social virtual environments, and a remarkable body of research on the visualization of avatars and agents highlights the impact of virtual humans' visual cues contributing to a user's individual VR experience.
+Our work aligns with current theories and models, emphasizing the role of congruence and plausibility in influencing users' virtual experiences and effects, by focusing on the intricate dynamics emerging from (in)congruent styles of a group of virtual humans, including multiple co-located others (agents), and one's digital self-representation (avatar).
+We indicate groups of virtual others of higher realism to increase the feeling of co-presence and the impression of interaction possibilities, while (in)congruencies in the homogeneity of the group did not cause considerable effects.
+Furthermore, realistic self-avatars congruent with participants' own physical bodies yielded notable benefits for virtual body ownership and self-identification with the digital representation.
+Notably, the incongruence between a stylized self-avatar and a group of realistic virtual others resulted in diminished ratings of self-location and self-identification, suggesting an adverse effect on the relationship between one's self and body.
+In conclusion, a group of virtual humans varying in realism can result in a multitude of (in)congruent visual cues impacting a VR experience.
+Therefore, considering these (in)congruencies to tailor a virtual experience to the application's purpose and target audience constitutes an important yet challenging task to which we contribute empirical evidence and the discussion of their implications.